gabrielantonyxaviour/etn-patron-ai/README.md

 # ETN Patron AI

-Empowering Creators with Micro-Payments on Electroneum.
+Empowering Creators with Micro-Payments on Electroneum

 ## Inspiration